ltht-epr/ltht-react/README.md

 - has sufficient unit tests,
 - includes an example in the storybook,
 - includes relevant fixtures to show expected data formats

+> **Note:** You will not be able to push if your branch returns any unit test or linting errors

 ### Running unit tests